 Non-U.S. Advisers.
 Non-U.S. investment advisers that are “large traders under the rule” (i.e., trades through SEC-registered broker-dealers) must comply with the rule’s filing and disclosure requirements.

-Large Traders were required to begin complying with the rule’s requirements on December 1, 2011.
+Large traders were required to begin complying with the rule’s requirements on December 1, 2011.

 C. Contractual Requirements

 The Act does not require advisory contracts to be written and the existence of a contract and the interpretation of its terms is generally a matter for state law.
-Section 205 of the Act, however, requires all advisory contracts to include certain provisions and prohibits the contracts from including other provisions entered into by advisers registered with, or required to be registered with, the SEC.
+Section 205 of the Act, however, requires all advisory contracts to include certain provisions and prohibits contracts entered into by advisers registered with, or required to be registered with, the SEC from including other provisions.

 1. Advisory Fees.
 Advisers and clients are free to mutually agree to the amount of the adviser’s compensation for its services, and the method by which it will be paid.